quicwg/base-drafts/draft-ietf-quic-transport.md

 ## RST_STREAM Frame {#frame-rst-stream}

-An endpoint may use a RST_STREAM frame (type=0x04) to abruptly terminate a stream.
+An endpoint uses a RST_STREAM frame (type=0x04) to abruptly terminate a stream.

 After sending a RST_STREAM, an endpoint ceases transmission and retransmission of STREAM frames on the identified stream.
 A receiver of RST_STREAM can discard